Surefire Ways to Succeed: FAA Written Test Prep and You

 - Commercial Pilot Airplane (CAX)

-- Flight Instructor Instrument Airplane (FII)
+- Flight Instructor Airplane (FIA)

 Each of the above sample exams feature similar questions and formatting to what you will see on the real thing.
 Get yourself acclimated to the types of questions and how they are presented.
 This way, you’ll be getting off on the right foot.